-Internal control Good practices or financial management (4) The financial limits of differen t levels of procurement are as follows: Financial Limits (HK\$) Procurement arrangements \$5,000 or below Competitive bidding is not required and direct procurement can be conducted, provided that the KG can ensure the procurement is essential and the prices are fair and reasonable Above \$5,000 to \$50,000 Invite oral quotations from at least 2 suppliers Above \$50,000 to \$200,000 Invite written quotations from at least 5 suppliers Above \$200,000 Invite tenders at least 5 suppliers for quotations / tenders and the app different ranks.
+Internal control Good practices on financial management (4) The financial limits of differen t levels of procurement are as follows: Financial Limits (HK\$) Procurement arrangements \$5,000 or below Competitive bidding is not required and direct procurement can be conducted, provided that the KG can ensure the procurement is essential and the prices are fair and reasonable Above \$5,000 to \$50,000 Invite oral quotations from at least 2 suppliers Above \$50,000 to \$200,000 Invite written quotations from at least 5 suppliers Above \$200,000 Invite tenders at least 5 suppliers for quotations / tenders and the ap different ranks.
 Written quotation should be considered and approved (6) Regarding tenders for procure separate committees for (1) tender approval should be set up.
 Me ties is essential.
-Invitation of suppliers proval given must be handled by staff of ons above \$50,000 and up to \$200,000 d by the school supervisor / principal. ment at a cost of above \$200,000, two opening and vetting as well as (2) tender embership of the Tender Opening and Approving Committee should differ. written quotations / tenders.
-Late be considered unless only one sup lowest offer to specifications show reasons for rejecting the lowest off (8) Single quotation / tendering sh circumstances when competitive b of obtaining the requisite goods and procedures could only be initiated authority and with the decisions date and time for the suppliers to submit e written quotations / tenders should not oplier has been invited.
-Normally, the ald be selected.
-If this is not the case, ers should be provided and documented. nould be fully justified and used only in idding would not be an effective means d services.
-Single quotation / tendering d with the prior approval from relevant together with justifications be properly ow the same procurement procedures for quotations / tenders.
-B. Appointment of Auditors selection process which should be audit services through a competitive conducted periodically (preferably every urance that value for money is obtained.
+Invitation of suppliers proval given must be handled by staff of ons above \$50,000 and up to \$200,000 d by the school supervisor / principal. ement at a cost of above \$200,000, two opening and vetting as well as (2) tender embership of the Tender Opening and Vetting Committee and the Tender Approving Committee should differ.
+(7) KGs should specify the closing date and time for the suppliers to subm written quotations / tenders.
+Late written quotations / tenders should no be considered unless only one supplier has been invited.
+Normally, the lowest offer to specifications should be selected.
+If this is not the case reasons for rejecting the lowest offers should be provided and documented (8) Single quotation / tendering should be fully justified and used only if circumstances when competitive bidding would not be an effective mean of obtaining the requisite goods and services.
+Single quotation / tendering procedures could only be initiated with the prior approval from relevan authority and with the decisions together with justifications be proper- documented.
+KGs should follow the same procurement procedures B. Appointment of Auditors selection process which should be audit services through a competitive conducted periodically (preferably every surance that value for money is obtained.